jogijatin15/java-startup/README.md

 # java-startup

-## How to deploy the Hello World Java app
+## How to deploy the Hello World Java application

 ## Build the application